Eduard Vääri

-Eduard Vääri (26 June 1926 Lapetukme, Valguta Parish – 17 May 2005) was an Estonian linguist.
+Eduard Vääri (26 June 1926 – 17 May 2005) was an Estonian linguist.

+Vääri was born in Lapetukme, Valguta Parish.
 In 1950 he graduated from Tartu University.
-Since 1951 he taught at Tartu University, since 1978 a professor.
+Since 1951 he taught at Tartu University; from 1978 he was a professor.
 1976-1978 he taught Estonian language at Helsinki University.

 His main fields of research were: Livonian language and culture, general linguistics, teaching of Estonian language.

 In 1999 he established the organization Estonian Language Protection Association (Eesti Keele Kaitse Ühing).